Privacy Policy

 2. What this policy covers

-It applies to personal information we collect in connection with our website, our apps, client engagements, support, and when you use “Sign in with Google” or other social or federated sign-in options we offer (for example, where you authenticate using a third-party account such as a Google, Microsoft, or other identity provider, where available).
+It applies to personal information we collect in connection with our website, Alexod Services developed applications, client engagements, support, and when you sign in or connect third-party services we support.

 3. Kinds of personal information we may collect